State Program Monitor

 2. Additional graduate level education at an accredited college or university may be substituted at the rate of 30 semester credit hours on a year-for-year basis for the required experience.

 3. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer involving staff work related to the administration of rules, regulations, policy, procedures and processes, or overseeing or coordinating unit operations or functioning as a staff assistant to a higher ranking commissioned officer on a year-for-year basis for the required education and experience.

-One year experience applying federal and state laws and regulations pertaining to workforce and financial management.
+Must have 1 year of experience applying federal and state laws and regulations as well as local policies.

 DESIRED OR PREFERRED QUALIFICATIONS

 Applicants who meet the minimum (and selective) qualifications will be included in further evaluation.
 The evaluation may be a rating of your application based on your education, training and experience as they relate to the requirements of the position.
 Therefore, it is essential that you provide complete and accurate information on your application.
 Please report all related education, experience, dates and hours of work.
 Clearly indicate your college degree and major on your application, if applicable.
 For education obtained outside the U.S., any job offer will be contingent on the candidate providing an evaluation for equivalency by a foreign credential evaluation service prior to starting employment (and may be requested prior to interview).